 With the use of an approved stakeholder map, conduct interviews in CARICOM Member States (or groups of States) via the NSBs and regionally via CROSQ, with a view to capturing technical, administrative, financial and other working requirements and ideas that test the opinions and recommendations arising from the Desk Review Research Report.

-Present on, and then submit a Market Research Report to the CROSQ Secretariat for discussion to approval consisting of, inter alia, assumptions, principles, parameters and recommendations that can assist in identifying priority areas for certification and in designing an appropriately relevant, workable and commercially viable regional certification programme for implementation in CARICOM Member States by national actors in alignment with the applicable requirements of the ISO/IEC 17065 and ISO/IEC 17067 Standard and CASCO Guides.
+Present and then submit a Market Research Report to the CROSQ Secretariat for discussion to approval consisting of, inter alia, assumptions, principles, parameters and recommendations that can assist in identifying priority areas for certification and in designing an appropriately relevant, workable and commercially viable regional certification programme for implementation in CARICOM Member States by national actors in alignment with the applicable requirements of the ISO/IEC 17065 and ISO/IEC 17067 Standard and CASCO Guides.

 3.1.4 Generate Design Options - With Indicative Implementation Frameworks